chellapandiM/CVIP-internship/README.md

-Certainly!
-Below is a sample README text that you can use for your GitHub repository:
+Got it!
+Here's a modified version of the README tailored for use with Google Colab:

 ---